Course Outline

 3

-Communication of solutions using appropriate engineering terminology, symbols and diagrams
+Communication of ideas and designs using appropriate engineering terminology, symbols and illustrations.

 Directed study hours